DMW2151/msls-pytorch-dcgan/docs/post.md

 ### Appendix 1 - Comparable Instance Selection

 Using [instances.vantage.sh](https://instances.vantage.sh/) and `aws describe-instances`, I aggregated data for all EC2 instances available in `us-east-1` with between 2 and 8 GPUs.
-These machines range from those with GPUs that are designed for graphics workloads (e.g. `G3` instances with Tesla M60s) to top-of-the line training instances (e.g. `P4` instances with Ampere 100s).
-There are many sources that publish GPU performance statistics, but for this comparison I elected to rely exclusively on Nvidia's most recent [benchmarks](https://developer.nvidia.com/deep-learning-performance-training-inference)
+These machines range from those with GPUs that are designed for graphics workloads (e.g. `G3` instances with Tesla `M60`s) to top-of-the line training instances (e.g. `P4` instances with `A100`s).
+I relied exclusively on Nvidia's most recent [resnext-101 benchmarks](https://developer.nvidia.com/deep-learning-performance-training-inference) as a proxy for my model's performance.
+On price, `p3.8xlarge` instances are the most similar to the `DL1` and offer 4 `V100`.
+Although `g4dn.12xlarge`(`T4`) and `p2.8xlarge` (`K80`) instances are priced well relative to their performance, I elected to only run a full test on the `p3.8xlarge`.

 | API Name      | Memory (GiB) | VCPUs | GPUs | GPU Model             | GPU Mem (GiB) | USD/Hr |
 |---------------|--------------|-------|------|-----------------------|---------------|--------|